Academic and Bar Success

 First-Year Academic Success Program

-In the Day Division, the First-Year Academic Success Program (ASP) is a voluntary program that matches participants with a Teaching Fellow, a high-achieving, upper-level student who’s been selected especially for that role.
-Each Teaching Fellow leads their small cohort of first-year students through hour-long weekly skills sessions throughout the fall semester, which correspond with the weekly Foundations of the Study of Law course in the fall.
+In the Day Division, this voluntary program that matches participants with a Teaching Fellow and a small cohort of first-year students through hour-long weekly skills sessions throughout the fall semester, which correspond with the weekly Foundations of the Study of Law course in the fall.

-In the Evening Division, first-year students have the opportunity to work with Teaching Fellows who serve as teaching assistants for the Foundations for the Study of Law course in the fall.
+In the NYLS Pro Evening Division, first-year students have the opportunity to work with Teaching Fellows who serve as teaching assistants for the Foundations for the Study of Law course in the fall.
 The Teaching Fellows also facilitate academic success workshops for first-year Evening Division students in the spring.

 Success Workshop Series

-In the spring semester, the School continues to assist first-year students with periodic programming.
-The weekly Success in Second Semester series continues critical skills development as students thoughtfully reconcile their fall semester performance and sharpen core skills to match the expectations of spring semester, with the guidance of upper-division Teaching Fellows.
-In addition, Success in Oral Argument panels provide vital insight from second-year students on one of the spring semester's signature experiences—the appellate oral argument in Legal Practice.
+The Success in Oral Argument panels provide vital insight from second-year students on one of the spring semester's signature experiences—the appellate oral argument in Legal Practice.

 Upper-Division Programming